mitchell-jacobs5694/AcornsTest/README.md

 Installation of pipenv requires pip, and can be done by using the command `pip install pipenv` or with `brew install pipenv` for macOS.

-Once pipenv is installed, navigate to the cloned project folder, which will contain dependency files `Pipfile` and `Pipfile.lock`, and use the command `pipenv install` to install all dependencies
+Once pipenv is installed, navigate to the cloned project folder, which will contain dependency files `Pipfile` and `Pipfile.lock`, and use the command `pipenv install` to install all dependencies.

-This project also requires ChromeDriver to be downloaded and its location added to your system PATH http://chromedriver.chromium.org/getting-started
+This project also requires ChromeDriver to be downloaded and its location added to your system PATH. http://chromedriver.chromium.org/getting-started

 ## Run test